tsgates/arch-wiki-markdown/wiki/Uvesafb.md

 Configure uvesafb
 -----------------

-> Define a Resolution
+> Define a resolution

-The options for uvesafb are defined in /usr/lib/modprobe.d/uvesafb.conf which is the default file installed by the v86d package.
+The options for uvesafb are defined in /usr/lib/modprobe.d/uvesafb.conf:

     # This file sets the parameters for uvesafb module.
     # The following format should be used: